ysig/GraKeL/doc/user_manual/introduction.rst

 Initializing a graph kernel
 ---------------------------
-A very well known graph kernel found in literature is the Shortest Path Kernel first introduced by Karsten M. Borgwardt and Hans-Peter Kriegel on a 2005 article with the title Shortest-Path Kernels on Graphs, really essential as an origin of the Graph Kernel field.
+A very well known graph kernel found in literature is the Shortest Path Kernel first introduced by Karsten M. Borgwardt and Hans-Peter Kriegel on a 2005 article [see :cite:`Borgwardt2005ShortestpathKO`] titled **"Shortest-Path Kernels on Graphs"**, really essential as an origin of the Graph Kernel field.

 After following the instructions found on :ref:`installation`, in order to initialize a *Shortest Path* kernel using the **grakel** library, you just need to do the following: